ljdelavega/ai-chatbot-mfe/docs/product_requirement_docs.md

 * **Value:** Improves usability and accessibility, especially on mobile devices where screen real estate is limited.
 It's ideal for longer, more complex conversations.
 * **High-Level Functionality:** A user clicks the "expand" icon.
 The widget uses CSS to animate its `position`, `width`, and `height` to fill the viewport.
 The icon changes to a "collapse" icon to allow the user to return to the standard widget view.

+### Feature 4: Widget Minimize & Bottom Bar
+* **Description:** The chat widget will include a minimize control that allows users to collapse the widget into a compact bottom bar.
+When minimized, a sleek bottom bar displays "AI Chatbot" text and can be clicked to restore the full widget interface.
+* **Value:** Provides an unobtrusive way for users to keep the chatbot accessible without taking up screen space, similar to popular chat applications like Facebook Messenger and LinkedIn Chat.
+Improves user experience by allowing easy access without visual clutter.
+* **High-Level Functionality:** A user clicks the "minimize" icon.
+The widget smoothly animates to collapse into a bottom bar positioned at the bottom-right of the viewport.
+The bottom bar shows "AI Chatbot" text and maintains the same styling theme.
+Clicking the bottom bar restores the widget to its previous state (normal or fullscreen).
+The minimize state persists during the session.

 ---

 ## 3. User Experience